weiyentan/PowerShell_General/README.md

 # PowerShell_General

-Just some random modules that I wrote to make things interesting
+Just some random modules that have some functions that I find interesting